 Anyone can contribute to an RESP.
 Immediate family, grandparents, uncles and aunts and even friends of the beneficiary can all contribute.
 But it’s important to note that the source of the contributions will have a bearing on the type of RESP account that is opened on the beneficiaries’ behalf.
-There are two different types of plans available from Manulife Mutual Funds, family plans and individual plans:
+There are two different types of plans available from Manulife Investments, family plans and individual plans:

 - Family – There can be more than one beneficiary as long as they are all under 21 when named as a beneficiary and related to the donor by blood relationship or adoption.
 A blood relationship includes: son, daughter, brother, sister, or grandchild.
 To be eligible to receive additional RESP incentives over-and-above the Basic CESG (the Additional CESG and the Canada Learning Bond) all beneficiaries in the plan must be siblings